When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 Make sure you have enough medicines to last for the whole trip, plus a few extra days in case there are any delays.

-It’s worth taking a doctor's letter with you, listing all the drugs you're taking and the doses.
-You can also take a copy of the actual prescription.
-This will help if you need to see a doctor while you’re away or if you lose your medicines and need a new prescription.
+It’s worth taking a doctor's letter with you explaining your condition and listing all the drugs you're taking with the amounts (dose) you take.
+You can also take a copy of your prescription.
+This will help if customs officers question you about them, if you need any treatment when you are away or if you lose your medicines and need a new prescription.

 Remember that some medicines you can buy over the counter in the UK might be controlled drugs in other countries.
 Controlled drugs have strict legal controls over how they are stored and prescribed.